Airman Leadership School

 Airman Leadership School (ALS) is a 24 duty day (5 week) United States Air Force program designed to develop airmen into effective front-line supervisors.
 It is the first professional military education that enlisted Air Force members encounter.
 ALS focuses on developing leadership abilities, the profession of arms, and building effective communication.
 ALS was established in the 1990s, replacing the Non-commissioned Officer (NCO) Preparatory Course and NCO Leadership School.

+The Distance Learning version of ALS is conducted by the Air Force Global College (AFGC) - College of Online Professional Military Education (COOL PME), a separate school within Air University.
+It has different curriculum and admission eligibility than the in-residence version.

 Eligibility

 Senior airmen with 36 months time in service or those with a promotion line number for staff sergeant are eligible to attend the school.
 The member must also have at least six months of retainability from the projected class graduation date before being enrolled.